JuergenGutsch/MetaWeblog-To-Mardown-Converter/README.md

 Creates Pretzel/Jekyll like Markdown files from a MetaWeblog API

-Usefull to export an existing blog to Pretzel or Jekyll
+Useful to export an existing blog to Pretzel or Jekyll

-This Project is inspired by the  MetaWeblog To BlogML converter https://metaweblogtoblogml.codeplex.com/
+This Project is inspired by the  MetaWeblog To BlogML converter: https://metaweblogtoblogml.codeplex.com/